 You’ve got a mind that remembers the good times and a memory that remembers the bad times.
 Which includes, the good sex, the not so good sex, the fighting, the romantic evenings; the time they gave you that amazing smile, the time they hurt you.
 You and your mind, minus a serious brain injury or a lobotomy, are going to remember who you loved and what you did long after the union has ended.
 It just works that way.

 If you’re still dreaming about your ex, remember, you are way stronger than you give yourself credit!

 What makes you think you can’t override your thoughts?
 Oh, and while we’re on it, why do you believe all of them anyway?
 In other words, are those thoughts and fantasies even true?

 I have clients who tell me they dream of having sex with their exes all the time and swear if, given the chance, they would!
-It takes a moment or two of me reminding them that they’re in fantasy mode lying to themselves because in truth, usually, most of the time, given the chance to jump their ex’s bones, they don’t.
+It takes a moment or two of me reminding them that they’re in fantasy mode.
+They’re simply caught up in lying to themselves because in truth, usually, most of the time, given the chance to jump their ex’s bones, they don’t.
 And they haven’t.

 It’s all tricks their minds are playing on them.
 Which is fun and exciting – I mean, there are a few celebrities I’d like to curl up with in my mind, in my fantasies.
-But for some idealized perception, we don’t think we’re supposed to be imagining sleeping with the person who hurt us.
+But for some reason, we don’t think we’re supposed to be imagine sleeping with the person who hurt us.
 It’s simply not true.
 It’s also way too much pressure.

 Of course, you’re going to remember having sex with them.
 Of course, you’re going to use them going forward to feed your fantasies and your sex life.
-And especially if you’re not with another person.
-(I’m not even discussing what happens when you’re with another person and you’re still fantasying about them… )
+Especially if you’re not with another person.

 When it comes to dreaming at night, do you think you can control dreams too?